cypress-io/cypress-documentation/source/api/commands/click.md

 ***Click all buttons found on the page***

 By default, Cypress will error if you're trying to click multiple elements.
-By passing `{ multiple: true }` Cypress will iteratively apply the click to each element and will also log to the {% url 'Command Log' overview-of-test-runner#Command-Log %} multiple times.
+By passing `{ multiple: true }` Cypress will iteratively apply the click to each element and will also log to the {% url 'Command Log' test-runner#Command-Log %} multiple times.

 ```javascript
 cy.get('button').click({ multiple: true })